ajh1143/ECDF-Plotter/README.md

 # ECDF-Plotter
-Input a dataframe, yield an ECDF Plot
+Input a NumPy array, yield an ECDF Plot